apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/directory_markers.md

 ## <a name="solutions"></a> How to avoid marker-related problems.

-###  Presto: there are no directories
+###  Presto: every path is a directory

 In the Presto S3 connectors: `mkdirs()` is a no-op.
-Instead, whenever you list any path which isn't an object or a prefix of one more more objects, you get an empty listing.
+Instead, whenever it list any path which isn't an object or a prefix of one more more objects, it gets an empty listing.
 That is:;  by default, every path is an empty directory.

 Provided no code probes for a directory existing and fails if it is there, this